California Battery on a Police Officer

 Under P.C. § 243(c)(2), the charge is a felony and the consequences are:

 - 16 months, 2, or 3 years in California state prison

 - Up to $10,000 in fines and fees

 - Immigration Consequences

-If you or a loved one has been charged or arrested with battery against a police officer, contact Los Angeles Battery Lawyer John Rogers at the Law Offices of John D. Rogers located at 1801 Century Park East, 24th Floor, Los Angeles, 90067.
-Call us at 877-888-9820 for a free confidential consultation concerning your rights and defenses.
+If you or a loved one has been charged or arrested with battery against a police officer, then contact an experienced Newport Beach criminal defense attorney at the Law Offices of John D. Rogers.
+Call us at (949) 625-4487 to schedule a free confidential consultation concerning your rights and defenses.